30 ESSENTIAL MEDIATION FACTS (Updated for 2021)

 - Experience – How long have they been carrying out mediation?
-Have they just a few years’ experience or a decade of mediating?
+Have they just a few years’ experience or a decade of mediating cases?

 - Size – Is the mediator a one or two-person micro business or are they an established business with a selection of mediators to choose from?
 This can be a serious consideration if your mediator was long term sick, retires or the small business goes under.
 What would happen to your case in such circumstances?

-- Legal Packages & Other Services – How much does the mediator charge for their documents at the end of your family mediation appointment?
+- Legal Packages & Other Services – How much does the mediation service charge for their documents at the end of your family mediation appointment?
 Do they help you make these legally binding?
 Can they recommend a pension expert, legal advisor, mortgage broker or other professional to help your case?

-What other options of dispute resolution are there?
+28. What other options for dispute resolution are there?

 In some cases you can resolve matters with your solicitors sitting round the table, called collaborative law.
 You can also consider going to an arbitration service – which is cheaper and quicker than going to court, but still gives you a legally binding order at the end.